 This position is the idle position.

-D - the main position for moving forward
+D - the basic position for moving forward

-In this position, the transmission automatically selects the optimal gear ratio.
-Gear ratio dependent on motor load, speed and dynamic control program (DRP).
+In this position, the transmission automatically selects the optimum gear ratio.
+The gear ratio depends on the engine load, speed and the dynamic control program (DRP).

-To move the control lever from position "N" into position "D" at a speed of less than 5 km / h or a stationary car, you must press the brake pedal.
+To move the control lever from position "N" to position "D" at a speed of less than 5 km/h or when the vehicle is stationary, you must press the brake pedal.

-In order to be able to manually adjust the gear ratio to the driving conditions, under certain circumstances, (e.g. when driving in mountains or with a trailer) it may be preferable to temporarily switch to tiptronic mode.
+To enable manual adjustment of the gear ratio to driving conditions, under certain circumstances, (for example, when driving in the mountains or with a trailer) it may be preferable to temporarily switch to tiptronic mode.

 Control lever lock

-The locking of the control lever prevents inadvertent switching on of the range of motion and thus spontaneous movement of the vehicle from a standstill.
+The control lever lock prevents the inadvertent engagement of the driving range and thus the spontaneous movement of the vehicle from a standstill.

 - Turn on the ignition.

-- Depress the brake pedal and hold down the lock button at the same time.
+- Press the brake pedal and simultaneously hold down the lock button.

 Automatic control lever lock

-When the ignition is on, the control lever is locked in the position "R" And "N".
-To move it out of these positions, press the brake pedal.
-As a reminder to the driver, when the control lever is in the positions "R" And "N" the following appears in the display of the instrument cluster:
+When the ignition is on, the control lever is locked in the "P" and "N" positions.
+To move it from these positions, press the brake pedal.
+As a reminder to the driver, when the control lever is in the "P" and "N" positions, the following indication appears on the instrument cluster display:

-Beim Einlegen elner "Fahrstufe im Stand Fussbremso betatigen" (when selecting the driving mode of a stationary vehicle, press the brake pedal).
+Beim Einlegen elner "Fahrstufe im Stand Fussbremso betatigen" (when selecting the stationary vehicle driving mode, press the brake pedal).

-In addition, the automatic control lever lock symbol will illuminate on the control lever gate.
+In addition, the automatic control lever lock symbol lights up on the control lever linkage.

-At a speed of approximately 5 km/h and above, the control lever lock is automatically canceled in the position "N".
+At speeds of approximately 5 km/h and above, the control lever lock in the "N" position is automatically released.

-With fast (without pause) moving the control lever through the position "N" (for example, from the position "R" into position "D") control lever is not blocked.
-This will give, for example, the possibility of movement "swinging" stuck car.
-If the control lever with the brake pedal released is more than 1 s in the position "N", then it is blocked.
+When the control lever is quickly (without pauses) moved through the "N" position (for example, from the "R" position to the "D" position), the control lever is not locked.
+This will allow, for example, the "rocking" movement of a stuck car.
+If the control lever is in the "N" position for more than 1 second with the brake pedal released, it is locked.

 Lock button

-The control lever lock button prevents the control lever from being accidentally moved to certain positions.
-Pressing this button releases the control lever.
+The control lever lock button prevents the control lever from being moved to certain positions unintentionally.
+When this button is pressed, the control lever is unlocked.

-After switching off the ignition, the key can only be removed from the lock when the control lever is in the position "R" (parking lock).
-After removing the key from the lock, the lever is locked in position "R".
+After turning off the ignition, the key can be removed from the lock only when the control lever is in the "P" position (parking lock).
+After removing the key from the lock, the lever is locked in the "P" position.

 Kick-down device

 The transmission is controlled electronically.
-Switching to higher and lower ranges is carried out according to the movement programs stored in memory.
+Switching to higher and lower ranges is carried out according to the driving programs stored in the memory.

-With a restrained driving style, the automation selects an economical shift program.
+With a restrained driving style, the automatic system selects an economical shift program.

-When driving in a temperamental manner with sudden acceleration and frequent speed changes, using the maximum speed or after sharply depressing the accelerator pedal (Kick-down) the transmission shifts to a sportier program range.
+With a spirited driving style with sharp acceleration and frequent speed changes, using maximum speed or after sharply pressing the accelerator pedal (Kick-down), the transmission switches to a sportier program range.

-The choice of the optimal traffic program for specific conditions is a continuous process.
+Selecting the optimal driving program for specific conditions is a continuous process.
 However, regardless of this, it is possible to switch to a more sporty program by pressing the accelerator pedal sharply.
-This engages a lower transmission ratio to match the actual road speed, enabling dynamic acceleration (for example, when overtaking) without the need to sharply press the accelerator pedal all the way.
-When switching to a higher range and the corresponding driving mode, the operation according to the original program is restored.
+This engages a lower gear ratio of the transmission, corresponding to the actual speed of movement, providing the possibility of dynamic acceleration (for example, when overtaking) without the need to press the accelerator pedal sharply to the stop.
+When subsequently switching to a higher range and the corresponding driving mode, operation according to the original program is restored.

-When driving on mountain roads, the gear ratio is continuously adapted to the uphill characteristic.
-By depressing the brake pedal while driving downhill, the transmission automatically switches to a lower range.
-As a result, the efficiency of engine braking is improved.
+When driving on mountain roads, the gear ratio is continuously adjusted to the incline characteristic.
+When driving downhill, pressing the brake pedal automatically switches the transmission to a lower range.
+As a result, the engine braking efficiency is increased.

-If the speed control system is activated when driving on mountain roads, the transmission automatically selects a lower gear ratio to maintain the set speed.
-This, however, leads to an increase in the engine speed.
+If the cruise control system is switched on when driving on mountain roads, the transmission automatically selects a lower gear ratio to maintain the set speed.
+However, this leads to an increase in the engine speed.

 Switching to manual mode

-- Pull the control lever out of position "D" to the right.
-When manual mode is activated, the display shows "6 5 4 3 2 1" highlighting the currently enabled range of motion.
+- Press the control lever from position "D" to the right.
+When the manual mode is on, the display shows "6 5 4 3 2 1" with the currently enabled range of motion highlighted.

 Switching to higher ranges

-- When moving the control lever forward (in tiptronic position) switching to higher ranges (+).
+- When moving the control lever forward (in tiptronic position) switching to higher ranges (+) occurs.

-- When moving the control lever back (in tiptronic position) switching to lower ranges (-).
+- When moving the control lever back (in tiptronic position) switching to lower ranges (-) occurs.

 The manual shift program allows manual engagement of six programmed gear ratios (ranges of motion).
-You can switch to manual mode both during parking and while driving from the position "D".
+You can switch to manual mode both while parked and while driving from position "D".

 When accelerating in ranges 1, 2, 3, 4 and 5, the transmission will automatically shift to the next higher range shortly before reaching maximum engine speed.

-When switching from a high range to a low range, the automation will switch only after it becomes impossible to increase the engine speed.
+When switching from a high range to a low range, the automatic system will switch only after it becomes impossible to increase the engine speed in a variable manner.

-When the speed drops (e.g. when braking) and minimum engine speed, the transmission will automatically shift to the next lower range.
+When the speed of movement drops (for example, when braking) and at minimum engine speed, the transmission will automatically switch to the next lower range.

-Downshifting when driving downhill improves engine braking performance.
+Shifting down to lower ranges when driving downhill improves engine braking efficiency.

-When the kick-down device is operated, the transmission shifts to the next lower range depending on the speed and engine speed.
+When the Kick-down device is operating, the transmission shifts to the next lower range depending on the speed and engine speed.

 Emergency program

-In the event of a system malfunction, the automation switches to an emergency program
+In case of a system failure, the automation switches to the emergency program

-In the event of a system malfunction, the automation switches to an emergency program.
-This is signaled by the lighting of all segments on the display panel at once.
+If the system malfunctions, the automatic system switches to the emergency program.
+This is indicated by the lighting of all segments on the indicator panel at once.

 Reverse indication

-When the indication is lit in negative font (reverse font) you can keep moving.
-However, contact Audi as soon as possible to have the multitronic ® checked.
+When the indicator lights up in negative font (reverse font) you can continue driving.
+However, contact an Audi dealer as soon as possible to have the multitronic ® system checked.

 Flashing indication

-A flashing light indicates a serious system problem.
-In this case, drive carefully to the nearest Audi plant to have the problem rectified.
+A flashing indicator indicates a serious system malfunction.
+In this case, drive carefully to the nearest Audi dealership to have the malfunction repaired.

 Switching to higher ranges